 Financing Contingency

-Financing contingency clauses hinge the contract’s validity on the buyer securing suitable financing.
-The buyer must obtain mortgage approval within a set period, detailed in the contract.
+Financing contingency clauses hinge on the contract’s validity on the buyer securing suitable financing.
+The buyer must obtain mortgage approval within a set period, as detailed in the contract.
 If the buyer fails to secure financing, they can withdraw without penalties.
 This clause provides buyers protection while ensuring sellers are not left in limbo.

 Legal Implications Of A Purchase Agreement